liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Implemented the shared package with types, schemas, utilities, and configuration
 - ✅ Fixed ESLint configuration for dependency checks
 - ✅ Implemented the Claude client with tool-based interaction
+- ✅ Created a test repository for validating Claude client functionality

 ## Recent Updates